 - all overtime in excess of two hours Monday to Friday (other than a public holiday)

 You'll be paid at the rate of double time and one half for:

 - all overtime worked on a public holiday.

 Casual staff may work up to 10 hours on any day before overtime is paid.

 Overtime meal breaks and allowances

 Where you've worked more than four hours of overtime, you're entitled to a 20 minute paid meal break.
 A meal allowance also applies where you:

 - start work before 6.00am and at least 1 hour before your normal starting time

 - finish work after 7.00pm and at least 1 hour after your normal finishing time.

-In the event of any discrepancy between this website and the Enterprise Agreement or Leave Manual, the terms of the Agreement or Policy will prevail.
+In the event of any discrepancy between this website and the Enterprise Agreement or relevant Policy/Procedure/Guidelines, the terms of the Agreement or Policy/Procedure/Guidelines will prevail.